 Mixed Beans Bowl with Sweet Potatoes and Turmeric Rice

 - Wok or skillet

 For Mixed Beans Masala:

-- 1 1/2 cups dry beans (any kind is fine.
-I used a mix of red and green mung beans, red kidney beans, black beans, pink beans, pinto beans, and black-eyed peas (soak the beans for at least six hours, then drain, cover with water, and cook until tender, about 60-90 minutes.
-A pressure cooker or instant pot will help you do this much faster.
-Follow manufacturer directions on cooking beans)
+- 1 ½ cups dry kidney beans (any kind of bean would work here.
+Soak the beans for at least six hours, then drain, cover with water, and cook until tender, about 60-90 minutes.
+A pressure cooker or instant pot will help you do this much faster, follow manufacturer directions on how to cook beans)

 - 1 cup tomato puree

 - In a large saucepan, place ¼ cup of vegetable stock and bring it to a simmer.
 Add the onions, ginger and garlic, season with some salt and black pepper, and saute over medium-low heat, stirring frequently, until the onions turn soft.